carbon-language/carbon-lang/docs/design/generics/details.md

 checks, like `ValidDate` with the same data layout as `Date`.
 Or to record the units associated with a value, such as `Seconds` versus `Milliseconds` or `Feet` versus `Meters`.
 We should have some way of restricting the casts between a type and an adapter to address this use case.
+One possibility would be to add the keyword `private` before `adpat`, so you might write `extend private adapt Date;`.

 ## Associated constants